google/fonts/ofl/leaguescript/upstream_info.md

 ## Conclusion

 The repository URL is present but the commit hash is missing.
 The upstream repo has only one commit (`225add0`), which is likely the reference commit.
 The sources include UFO format which could support an override `config.yaml`, but the VFB file is the primary design source (FontLab format).

+## Commit Added (MEDIUM confidence)

+Commit `225add0b37cf8268759ba4572e02630d9fb54ecf` was determined by **date_correlation**.
+Found the latest upstream commit before the binary modification date in google/fonts (2019-07-09).
+This assumes the upstream HEAD at onboarding time was the commit used.